ashe23/ProjectCleaner/README.md

 static ConstructorHelpers::FObjectFinder<UMaterial> Material(TEXT("Material'/Game/NewMaterial.NewMaterial'"));
 ```
 If you try to delete those assets , engine will not inform that those assets are in use.<br>
-Those assets have seperate tab, where it show Asset -> In which File its used -> And on which line
+Indirectly used assets have a seperate tab, where it show Asset -> In which File its used -> And on which line

 ![p2](https://user-images.githubusercontent.com/8270558/124383870-c1ab9f80-dcdf-11eb-9035-2daba351f9eb.png)